 The coder takes advantage of filter symmetry.
 This symmetry reduces the DA LUT size substantially, because the effective filter length for these filter types is halved.

-clock rates higher than the input rate.
-In such filter implementations,
+than the input rate.
+In such filter implementations, there are

-clock cycles the test bench holds the input data values in a valid
+how many clock cycles the test bench holds the input data values in a valid state.

 N clock cycles.